 After obtaining a BA in economics from the University of Chicago (1986) and a JD from Harvard Law School (1990), Ms. Bernstein served as a clerk for the U.S. District Court for the District of Massachusetts and was a visiting research fellow in law and economics at Harvard Law School.
 She began teaching at Boston University in 1991 and, after visiting at the University of Pennsylvania and the Georgetown Law Center, joined the Georgetown faculty in 1995.
 After visiting the University of Chicago in the fall of 1997 and Columbia Law School in the spring of 1998, Ms. Bernstein joined the Chicago faculty.
-She has also been a visiting professor of law at Hebrew University, Tel Aviv University, and the Interdisciplinary Center in Israel.
+She has also been a visiting professor of law at Hebrew University, Tel Aviv University, The College of Law and Business (Ramat Gan) and the Interdisciplinary Center in Israel.

 Ms. Bernstein was recently appointed as an international research fellow at the Oxford (Said School of Business) Center for Corporate Reputation.

 Ms. Bernstein's research interests are in the area of contracts and commercial law with a special emphasis on industry specific dispute resolution and modern supply chain relationships.
 She is also interested in the design of commercial courts in emerging and transition economies and the relationship between social structures and economic development.